Alfareiza/scrapping-colombian-newspapers/README.md

 ### Prerequisites

 Pip and Python installed and configured as environment variables.
-Then, install pipenv, run.
+Then, install pipenv.

 ```
 pip install pipenv